aeratos/EWSaeratos/README.md

 end
 ```
 ### Security ###
-The EWSaeratos securety is garanteed by the sum of two differents passwords: one insert by default in the client and the other passed by the Rails server when login is succesful.
+The communication are secured by using a two-step password.
+The first half of the password is sent to client by the server after the loggin, while the second part is stored in the client.
+By merging the two part, the client obtains the final password, it will be used to guarantee the access to earthquakes informations.

-With this method we solve two problems: an User who want take informations without usig the client and an User who want using the application without logged in.
+With this approach we can guarantee that a user must use the client application and must be logged to gain earthquake informations.

-The Rails server gives the first part of password with this function:
+Rails function used to send password to client:

 ```Ruby
 class StatusController < ApplicationController